Advice for Pregnant Travellers

 Many diseases have more severe consequences in pregnancy, with significant risk to both mother and unborn baby.
 For example, malaria in pregnancy is harmful to both you and your unborn baby with an increased risk of severe illness or death for both.
 Consequently, where possible, you should avoid all non-essential travel to tropical destinations during pregnancy, in particular those with a risk of diseases such as malaria, zika virus or yellow fever.

 The association between infection with zika virus and birth defects means that non-essential travel to areas with ongoing high risk of zika virus transmission should be postponed by women who are pregnant or planning pregnancy.
 For further information see our zika virus page.

 Take a copy of your hand held maternity notes in case you need medical care during travel; include information about any pre-existing medical conditions and your blood group.

 Carefully consider your intended destinations prior to booking, find out about:

 - existing health risks in the destination countries

 - any other travel warnings.

-The Foreign and Commonwealth Office (FCO) website provides advice on the availability of medical treatment and facilities alongside any travel warnings on an individual country basis.
+The Foreign, Commonwealth and Development Office (FCDO) website provides advice on the availability of medical treatment and facilities alongside any travel warnings on an individual country basis.